harshadss/pylein/README.rst

 There are tools in other languages `particularly lein for Clojure
 <leiningen.org>`_ which make this process very smooth.
 This tool is a very
-(incomplete)cattempt to recreate that magic.
-The idea is can a newcomer get started to actual project work without studying too many things about setuptools and other things.
+(incomplete) attempt to recreate that magic.
+The idea is that a newcomer can get started to actual project work without studying too many things about setuptools and other things.